rizac/stream2segment/README.md

 if you want to install also test packages, e.g., you want to contribute to the code and/or run tests)

+#### Troubleshooting / errors:

-Note: in older obspy version, numpy needs to be installed first.
+- in older ObsPy version, numpy needs to be installed first.
 If you see an error like "you need to install numpy first", open "requirements.txt" and copy the line which starts with numpy.
 Supposing it's `numpy==0.1.12`, then run `pip install numpy==0.1.12` before re-running the `pip install ...` command above

+- in case of a message like `ERROR: No matching distribution found for <package_name>`, try to use `pip install .` (see details below)

 <details>
-<summary>Why requirements file vs normal `pip install` (click for details)</summary>
+<summary>Requirements file vs normal `pip install` (click for details)</summary>

-Using a `requirements` file is safer because we listed there the Package versions that have passed the CI tests.
-Instead of `pip install -r ...`, the usual `pip install .` works too, but it will install missing packages in their last versions, which might not have been tested yet.
-Although we do our best to keep stream2segment updated, we cannot guarantee that the program will work.
-Consequently, **cecause `pip install` does nothing if a package is already installed, use it when you want to install stream2segment in a virtual environment with already installed extra packages, in order not to break existing code**: with a requirements file, already installed Packages would be **replaced** with the version required by stream2segment.
+Using a `requirements` file is safer because we listed there the *exact* versions of the required packages that have passed the CI tests.
+Instead of `pip install -r ...`, the usual `pip install .` is more flexible: it can check and install package versions matching the current Python distribution, and in general does not re-install already installed packages, if they match a *minimum* required version.
+**As such, use `pip install -r` is generally safer, especially on a new, empty virtual environment.
+However, `pip install .` might be required if you see some matching distribution error (e.g. you use an older Python version), or you are installing stream2segment in a virtual environment with already installed extra packages, and you want to avoid breaking existing code.**

 </details>